 The University maintains a list of capital investment projects approved by the Board of Regents requesting funding from the state legislature.
 These building and infrastructure projects align with the strategic goals of the University to recruit and retain the best and brightest students, to recruit and support innovative and world class faculty and staff, and to inspire innovation, exploration and discovery, all while being responsible stewards of resources.

-Build an efficient greenhouse to protect and provide access to the University's rare-plant collection.
-This new facility will provide hands-on learning opportunities for Minnesota's future plant geneticists, growers, and environmental scientists.
+Build an efficient greenhouse to protect the University's rare-plants collection and provide hands-on learning opportunities for Minnesota's future plant geneticists, growers, and agriculture and environmental scientists.

 Convert obsolete spaces on the Crookston, Duluth, Morris, and Twin Cities campuses into modern spaces to meet the needs of today's programming and provide new learning opportunities across Minnesota.

 $22 million in state funding